 Today in India, tax evasion had become a common pattern for many people.
 There are many things that adversely affect the total revenue earned by the government creating difficulty for various welfare programmes which would be set up by them.
 One of them is especially the huge amount of Domestic Black Money.
 This also creates meaningless pressure on the genuine taxpayers, because generally the black money is used in cash transactions which involve high value.
 A very large amount of wealth which is not accounted for is kept and used for the normal transaction in form of cash.

-The biggest decision taken by our Prime Minister Mr. Narinder Singh Modi of demonotization on 8th November, 2016 was only with the main motive, to curb the black money from the India’s society.
-Due to which now the people with large amount of horded black money found that their cash or notes do not have any value and they are as same as the value of paper.
-Whereas now the Finance Minister of India Mr. Arun Jatley has also proposed some sections in the Budget 2017 to eliminate the storage of cash to curb black money.
+The biggest decision taken by our Prime Minister Mr Narinder Singh Modi of demonetization on 8th November 2016 was only with the main motive, to curb the black money from India’s society.
+Due to this now the people with a large amount of hoarded black money found that their cash or notes do not have any value and they are as same as the value of paper.

 #New Section 269ST- limitations on Cash Transaction.

-- A person cannot accept an amount of Rs.2 lakh or more in aggregate from another person in the same day against single bill or against different bills.
+- A person cannot accept an amount of Rs.2 lakh or more in aggregate from another person on the same day against a single bill or against different bills.

-But these all transaction are possible with the electronic clearing system and the banking method like Draft, Cheque etc.
+But these all transactions are possible with the electronic clearing system and the banking method like Draft, Cheque etc.